umgbhalla/starred/README.md

 ## Others

+- [ruiqimao/keyboard-pcb-guide](https://github.com/ruiqimao/keyboard-pcb-guide) - Guide on how to design keyboard PCBs with KiCad
 - [replicate/setup-cog](https://github.com/replicate/setup-cog) - A GitHub Action for installing and using Cog so you can run, test, and push machine learning models
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [AlaaSaadAbdo/Rommana](https://github.com/AlaaSaadAbdo/Rommana) - A 30 key well powered by Xiao BLE